shibd/pulsar-io-sqs/docs/sqs-sink.md

 - [Create Connector with Function worker](https://pulsar.apache.org/docs/3.0.x/io-quickstart/).
   Using this way requires you to download a **NAR** package to create a built-in or non-built-in connector.
 You can download the version you need by clicking the **Download** icon on the upper-right corner of this page.
 - [Create Connector with Function mesh](https://functionmesh.io/docs/connectors/run-connector).
   Using this way requires you to set the docker image.
-You can choose the version you want to launch from [here](https://hub.docker.com/r/streamnative/pulsar-io-sqs/tags)
+You can choose the version you want to launch from [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-io-sqs/tags).

 No matter how you create an AWS SQS sink connector, the minimum configuration contains the following parameters.